WORKSHOPS & COURSES

-Join Kelly Balmer for this invaluable 5-week course introducing you to the many fitness and health benefits of Pilates.
+Join Rebecca Evans for this invaluable 5-week course introducing you to the many fitness and health benefits of Pilates.
 The course is ideal for individuals looking to join our group classes but who have little or no experience or knowledge of the Pilates Method.
 It’s also great for anyone relatively new to Pilates looking to review the fundamentals.

-During the course you will learn a bit about the history of Pilates, and be introduced to some of the key terminology.
+During the course you will learn about the origin of Pilates, and be introduced to some of the key terminology.
 You will also be taught how to correctly and safely do a number of basic Pilates exercises, giving you the confidence and motivation to attend any of our Level 1 classes held regularly throughout week.

 Join sound therapist Chai Francesco for a very special and very blissful evening of relaxation as you bathe in the sublimely healing tones of crystal singing bowls and the oriental gong.
 The resonance of these instruments is tangible, making it not just an auditory experience but also like receiving a sound massage!

 Throughout the ages, sound has been used to heal, strengthen and soothe.
 During a sound bath, most people experience a wonderful feeling of relaxation, and you can expect to leave the session feeling balanced, restored and ready to enjoy the weekend ahead.

 Read more about the benefits and science of sound baths in this blog post.

 Saturday 30 March | 2.00pm to 3.30pm | £20

 It’s a well-known fact that recovery after activity is very important, and a foam roller is one of the easiest and most effective tools for this.

 Never used a foam roller, or don’t know how it can benefit you?
 Or do you own a foam roller but you’re not sure how to maximise its use for injury prevention and exercise recovery?